theflyingmachine101/DiceJudge/README.md

-Two dice roll to decide a winner between teo players.
+Two dice roll to decide a winner between two players.